kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 3. In-class WODs

     In-class WODs were the most exciting, challenging and occasionally devastating part of this class.
 100 points were awarded in a binary fashion: 100 for achieving objectives on time, and 0 for anything else.
 I struggle doing anyhting- both academic and personal- tasks with speed.
-ChatGPT was accessible, and I would ask concise questions- for instance, on how to change a font of website I was building.
+ChatGPT was accessible during WODs, and I would ask concise questions- for instance, on how to change a font of website I was building.
 I've never thought to ask it to write the whole code.

 4. Essays